snapp-incubator/ceph-s3-operator/docs/E2E-TEST-WORKFLOW.md

     - S3Bucket CR
     - S3Bucket on ceph-rgw via aws-cli
     - aws-cli with user credentials **can** create or delete objects on the bucket
+3. Denies:
+    - Must be **denined** by the bucket validation update webhook.
-3. Must be **denined** by the bucket validation webhook.
+    - Must be **denined** by the bucket validation create webhook.
-4. Must be **denied** by the user validation Webhook.
+    - Must be **denied** by the user validation delete Webhook.
-5. Dependent on the deletionPolicy mode:
+4. Dependent on the deletionPolicy mode:
     - delete: bucket must **be** deleted.
     - retain: bucket must **not be** deleted.
-6. S3UserClaim and S3User CRs are deleted.
+5. S3UserClaim and S3User CRs are deleted.